agni-datta/csLaTeX/cswhitepaper/README.md

 #### Global configuration

 - `\documentaccentcolor{color}`: sets the primary accent color used for ruled lines, section headings, and theorem decorations.
 Call once in the preamble.
 Accepts any color name known to `xcolor`.
 Default: a neutral dark blue.
+URL links use `Peach`.

 #### Sectioning